akurkar07/Interpreter/README.md

 # TreeInterpreter3

 TreeInterpreter3 is a simple interpreter for a Pascal-like programming language.
-It takes in a program written in a specific grammar, tokenizes it, parses it into an Abstract Syntax Tree (AST), and evaluates the result.
+It takes in a program written in a specific grammar, tokenises it, parses it into an Abstract Syntax Tree (AST), and evaluates the result.
 This project demonstrates the implementation of a lexer, parser, and interpreter for educational purposes.

 ---